 There are two types of herniations: protrusions and prolapses.
 A protrusion can occur if the nucleus pulposi bulges, pushing the annular fibrosis out of shape.
 A prolapse occurs if the nucleus bulges out so much that it actually separates from the rest of the disc.

 If the prolapsed disc goes into the spinal cord or puts pressure on nerves, it may cause severe pain that could make sitting, standing, walking, lifting, urinating, defecating, sneezing, coughing and moving nearly impossible.
 In extreme cases, foot or leg numbness or a loss of muscle control may occur.
 However, only a small number of those with low-back pain have any disc problems.

 While spinal surgery is sometimes necessary, especially in cases of trauma or severe bone, disc and nerve destruction (due to a variety of causes, from infection to cancer), the vast majority of people with low-back pain and/or sciatica never need it.

 Of the thousands of surgical procedures done each year for ruptured discs, medical authorities admit that a large number are unnecessary and useless, with many of those who have back surgery in the same or worse pain after the operations.
 They have Failed Back Surgery Syndrome (FBSS).
 To make matters worse, if surgery is ineffective the first time, a second or third operation will not help.
 Even successful operations could cause scar tissue, permanent spinal weakness, distortion and instability.

-Bulging Disc-Chiropractor in Vaughan, Ontario
+Bulging Disc-Chiropractor in Woodbridge, Ontario